Polymorphic Iterable Sequential Effect Systems: Relationships to Semantic Notions of Effects

 Parameterized monads and effect quantales are technically incomparable: there are some parameterized monads inexpressible as effect quantales (per above, those lacking partial joins and meets), but there are many effect quantales inexpressible as parameterized monads.
 Tate gives some reasons based on categorical semantics that effect systems like \textsc{Crit} cannot be modeled as parameterized monads: the categorical definition of parameterized monads assumes a function from pairs of states to semantics, which means there is exactly one program transitioning between any two states, which is incompatible with the existence of multiple distinct effects that can be run between two states (like $\varepsilon$ and $\mathsf{critical}$ in \textsc{Crit}).

 But these mismatches also arise purely from the effect algebras, without regard to semantics.
 In particular, global units have non-obvious consequences in parameterized monads: \begin{lemma}[Global Units in Parameterized Monads Imply a Bounded Preorder and Minimal Unit] Taking a parameterized monad formulated as an effectoid $(S\times S,\mathsf{Base},\le,-\fcmp-\mapsto-)$, then if there exists a global unit $(s,s')$, then it is $\le$ all other effects, $s$ is an upper bound on all states, and $s'$ is a lower bound on all states. \end{lemma} \begin{proof} Assume $(s,s')$ is a global unit.
-This means that for any other effect $(u,u')$, $(s,s')\fcmp(u,u')\mapsto(u,u')$, which implies $u\le s$, $s'\le u$.
-This also means that $(u,u')\fcmp(s,s')\mapsto(u,u')$, which implies $u'\le s$ and $s\le u$ and $s'\le u'$.
-Thus
+This means that for any other effect $(u,u')$: